Carlos PenaVega: 2014–2017: Solo career

-2017–present: Hallmark, BTR Reunion & Book
+2017–present: Hallmark, BTR Reunion & Book, ANGELS + KINGS

 In 2017 he starred alongside his wife in the Hallmark movie Enchanted Christmas and alongside Adelaide Kane in A Midnight Kiss.
 In 2018 he starred alongside his wife again in the Hallmark movie Love at Sea.
 He was a series regular in the one season CW series Life Sentence.
 In 2019 PenaVega and his wife starred in the Hallmark movie series Picture Perfect Mysteries.

 In 2021 Big Time Rush announced they would be reuniting for shows in New York and Chicago.
 The band also made an appearance at several Jingle Ball concerts in December 2021.
 In 2022 they announced the Forever Tour that would take them around the U.S. and Mexico.
 His family has travelled on the tour with him.

 Carlos and Alexa PenaVega released a book in 2022 called What If Love is the Point.

+On October 4, 2024, Carlos announced via Instagram his new band (in addition to BTR) ANGELS + KINGS with friend Alex Marshall.
+The bands first song 'Lightning' came out on October 25, 2024.

 Personal life

-In 2012, PenaVega began dating American actress Alexa Vega after meeting her at a bible study.
-She guest appeared in the series finale episode of Big Time Rush, aired in July 2013, where she played the on-screen new girlfriend of his character.
+In 2012, PenaVega began dating American actress Alexa Vega after meeting her at a Bible study.
+She guest appeared in the series finale episode of Big Time Rush, where she played the on-screen new girlfriend of his character.
 The couple became engaged in August 2013, and were married on January 4, 2014, in Puerto Vallarta, Mexico, both taking PenaVega as their married name.
 They are both devout Christians.

 The couple shares a YouTube channel, La Vida PenaVega (formerly LexLovesLos).
-The couple have two sons, one born in December 2016 and the other in June 2019.
-In December 2020, they announced they were expecting their third child, a daughter, born in May 2021.
+The couple have three children - two sons born in December 2016 and June 2019 respectively, and a daughter born in May 2021.
+The couple announced in November 2023 that they were expecting their fourth child; in April 2024, Alexa gave birth to a stillborn daughter.
+In 2023, the couple moved to Nashville, Tennessee after having lived in Maui since 2017.